mandeepsinghgill/Govlogic/DEPLOYMENT.md

     ```bash
     sudo -u postgres psql
-    CREATE USER govlogic WITH PASSWORD 'govlogic';
+    CREATE USER GovSure WITH PASSWORD 'GovSure';
-    CREATE DATABASE govlogic_db OWNER govlogic;
+    CREATE DATABASE GovSure_db OWNER GovSure;
     \q
     ```

-    **Note**: For production, use a strong, unique password for the `govlogic` user.
+    **Note**: For production, use a strong, unique password for the `GovSure` user.

 3.  **Run Migrations**: The backend uses Alembic for database migrations.
 Navigate to the backend directory and apply migrations: